Alphington, Victoria: History

 Darebin Creek area is the traditional country of the Wurundjeri-willam people who are part of the Woiworung clan of the Kulin Nation, who are traditional owners of the country from west of Melbourne along to the Darebin Creek and to outer eastern Melbourne.
 For the Wurundjeri-willam people, the fertile Alphington region provided fresh water from the Darebin Creek and seasonal fish, tubers and shoots from water plants; while birds and animals provided clothing and food, trees and plants provided food and tools.

 The genesis of Alphington was the Bridge Hotel and Darebin Creek Bridge on Heidelberg Road, both commenced in the 1840s, with a new stone arch bridge erected in 1864.

 Alphington was named by Sir William Manning after his birthplace, Alphington in Devon, England.
+Alphington is a suburb in the English city of Exeter.

 Alphington Post Office opened on 2 February 1858.

 Alphington was originally part of the Jika Jika Parish, bounded by Rathmines Street to the west, Darebin Creek to the east, and the Yarra River to the south.

 The character of Alphington East is dominated by detached housing, garden settings, Edwardian and inter-war houses.
 This area has little remaining industrial or commercial development and relied on easy access to railway lines and coach ways such as Heidelberg Road.

 As with Richmond, most of the subdivision of this area arose in the boom era of the late 19th century but with only a few Victorian-era houses evident now.

 The Yarra-side and hillside allotments could still, however, attract those gentlemen who owned a carriage.
 Hence when C.B.
 James and Percy Dobson released their Fulham Grange estate (the former Perry Brothers' orchards), they proclaimed that the acre lots on the Yarra were 'ideal for Gentlemen's Residences'.
 The St James Park estate, formed around Alphington St and Park Crescent, was also launched in the late Victorian-era.